 - Feeling at peace with yourself and your decisions.

 Getting to this place takes consistent mindset practice to become more mentally resilient and at peace (as well as more positive).
 Consider using daily affirmations, implementing a daily gratitude practice and/or daily meditation to get started.

-[Recommended Reading: Read How to Be More Self-Confident at Work By Changing Your Mindset].
+[Recommended Reading: Become More Self-Confident at Work To Improve Your Leadership: 5 Surprising Tips].